|

 - Spiced peaches

-- peach butter or even
+- peach butter

-- pickled peaches?
+- pickled peaches

 - Here are some great and easy